UmbrellaHoldings/ULTC/README.md

  - block value halves in 75k blocks (~1 years)
  - 35 million total coins
  - 35 coins per block
- - Every block to retarget difficulty with Kimotos Gravity Well algorithm
+ - Every block to retarget difficulty with DigiShield algorithm

-For more information, as well as an immediately useable, binary version of the Silicon Valley client sofware, see http://www.siliconvalleycoin.org.
+For more information, as well as an immediately useable, binary version of the Silicon Valley client sofware, see http://www.siliconvalleycoin.com.

 License
 -------